-The Westdale Traffic Management Study will consider all of the applicable guidelines and policies described in this memo.
-This report will serve as a guiding document for the study to ensure recommendations will support the goals and objectives of provincial, regional and local planning initiatives and policies.
-Both the Planning Context Final Report and Existing Conditions Report will provide the basis in which to evaluate practical options and recommend viable solutions.
-Once the recommended solutions have been identified, an implementation plan and phasing strategy will be developed with the consideration of the City's capital and operating budgets.
+The Ainslie Wood Traffic Management Study will consider all of the applicable guidelines and policies described in this memo.
+This report will serve as a guiding document for the study to ensure that recommendations will support the goals and objectives of the City's planning initiatives, guiding principles and policies.
+The Existing Conditions Report submitted in October 2018, summarizes the existing walking, cycling, and transit networks.
+This existing infrastructure, coupled with the guidelines and policies as summarized in this planning report, provide a base on which to make recommendations for improvements.
+Once the recommended transportation improvements have been evaluated, an implementation plan and phasing strategy will be developed with the consideration of City's capital and operating budgets.